parthenocissus/krcdnc/content/projects/wind-seed.md

+title:
-title: The Wind and the Seed
+    name: The Wind and the Seed
 id: wind-seed
 date: 2020
 ranks: